bjpop/gurita/docsrc/bar.rst

 By default, if ``--ci`` is specified without a numerical argument, then the 95% confidence interval is shown, but this can be changed by supplying a specific numeric value.

-For example the mean of age and its 98% confidence interval is shown for each value in the ``class`` feature:
+For example the mean of age and its 98% confidence interval is shown for each value in the ``class`` column:

 .. code-block:: bash